Therapy HIPAA Hub

 What software do I absolutely need to be HIPAA-compliant?

 At minimum: (1) a HIPAA-compliant EHR with a signed BAA for client records, and (2) HIPAA-compliant email for any client communication.
 If you do telehealth, your video platform also needs a BAA.
-Everything else is optional.
+Everything else is secondary — but every tool you use that touches PHI needs its own BAA review.